Friedrichshafen FF.19: Background and description

 The German Naval Air Service was impressed by a demonstration of the British Avro 503 single-engined floatplane in 1913 and bought the prototype.
-It then a ordered a batch of five aircraft, plus one airframe for static testing, of similar performance and configuration in February 1914.
+It then ordered a batch of five aircraft, plus one airframe for static testing, of similar performance and configuration in February 1914.
 The first airframe completed passed the static load requirement on 2 May when its wing failed at a loading of 7.02 times the force of gravity (g)s.

 The FF.19 was a two-seat biplane with a water-cooled 100 PS Mercedes D.I straight-six engine mounted at the front of the fuselage.
 The two forward floats were attached to the fuselage by four pairs of V-shaped struts while the third float was connected directly to the tail structure.
 The wings were connected with six sets of interplane struts that gave the aircraft a three-bay configuration.
 It was unarmed, although some small bombs could be stored in the observer's cockpit.

-Operational History
+Operational history

 The first batch of aircraft were delivered in May–June 1914 and the FF.19 became the first German aircraft to conduct successful tests with wireless telegraphy.
 When World War I began in August, the five Friedrichshafens and three AGO floatplanes were the only combat-worthy aircraft in the Naval Air Service.
 A batch of 10 more floatplanes was ordered shortly after the start of the war and were delivered beginning in September through November.
 The FF.19's activities during the war are not well documented, but one aircraft was interned by the Dutch after it was forced to make an emergency landing near the island of Schiermonnikoog on 14 August.

 Several months later the British made their second attempt to attack the Zeppelin sheds that the Royal Navy believed to be at Cuxhaven on 24 November.
 Unlike the attempt the previous month which had been cancelled because of foul weather, the aerial attack on the Zeppelin base by the aircraft of the seaplane carriers of the Harwich Force was intended to bait the High Seas Fleet to sortie into the North Sea where they could be destroyed by the waiting Grand Fleet.
 The British ships had departed their bases on 23 November, but the aerial portion of the operation was cancelled on the evening of 23/24 November because the German battlecruisers were in the German Bight and the three seaplane carriers returned to port.
 The other ships continued on their mission with the Grand Fleet covering the Harwich Force as it sailed within visual distance of the island of Heligoland.
 Two seaplanes based on the island took off in response, although one was forced to return with engine trouble; the other aircraft, a FF.19, unsuccessfully attacked the light cruiser HMS Liverpool with five bombs before the British returned to base.